 The Bottom Line

-Judging by its ingredients alone, Blue Buffalo Longevity looks to be an above-average canned dog food.
+Judging by its ingredients alone, Blue Buffalo Longevity canned dog food looks like an above average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even allowing for the protein-boosting effect of the peas, this looks like the profile of a wet food containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.